 The Welfare Fraud Unit is responsible for investigating possible instances of fraud for all public assistance programs.
-We are a regional host county for the Fraud Prevention Program the focus is to prevent benefits from being issued for cases where incorrect information is provided to the Financial Services Division.
+In the Fraud Prevention Program the focus is to prevent benefits from being issued for cases where incorrect information is provided to the Financial Services Division.
 We also work closely with the Clay County Attorney's Office to prosecute cases where benefits have been issued as a result of inaccurate information being provided to the County Agency.

 The Clay County Welfare Fraud Unit is committed to ensuring that the programs it oversees provide appropriate benefits to people eligible to receive them.